Restoring the Ecosystem One Native Garden at a Time

 The most fundamental function of a retaining structure is to combat gravitational pull; the force acting on the slope must be offset in the design of the retaining wall.
 Inaccurately installed retaining walls can bulge, crack, or lean and even affect plant growth, so gardeners usually contact retaining wall builders to build them so that the landscaping design can last for a long time, and it can be better equipped to hold back gravity for years to come along with proper drainage solutions included.

 Mercer County Park Commission

 Betsey Stockton Garden

-With Betsey Stockton Garden, Princeton University has chosen to make a bold statement in support of native plants right alongside its main gates.
+With Betsey Stockton Garden, has chosen to make a bold statement in support of native plants right alongside its main gates.
 The public pocket park was planted in September 2018, and its willowy grasses and flowering plants dancing in the winds are just coming into their prime.